Gogul11/Simple-MERN-application/README.md

   - The database model contains two fields namely 'name' and 'email'

+      1. **server.js** is the main file where requests are handled.

+      2. **model.js** file contains the information about the database shema and model.

+      3. **value.js** file contains the PORT number and connection string.

-Here, I used Mongodb atlas for managing data.
+Here, I used [Mongodb atlas](https://www.mongodb.com/products/platform/atlas-database) for managing data.